Compilation pipeline

 The loader output feeds into the schema builder, which parses each well-known entry point into a typed structure:

-Webpack processes each entry point using a virtual filesystem (memfs + unionfs), so no temporary files touch disk during compilation.
-The bundler lives in api/schema/bundler/ and relies on esbuild-loader for fast TypeScript transpilation.
+The bundler processes each entry point using a virtual filesystem, so no temporary files touch disk during compilation.
+It uses fast TypeScript transpilation to produce optimized bundles.

-The compiled code is sent to the backend via comind.schema.deploy().
-The platform registers the app in the target workspace, stores the schema in MongoDB, and the frontend picks it up on the next page load.
-You can trigger a deploy from the CLI or through the builder server.
+The compiled code is sent to the platform.
+It registers the app in the target workspace, stores the schema, and the frontend picks it up on the next page load.
+You can trigger a deploy from the [CLI](/developer-guide/reference/cli-reference.md) or through the builder server.

 The bundler can run in two modes:

-- Locally - webpack runs inside the CLI process on your machine
+* **Locally** - the bundler runs inside the CLI process on your machine

-- Remotely - the CLI sends a POST request to the builder server at
+* **Remotely** - the CLI sends a request to the builder server

-The builder server is a Koa HTTP service that exposes several endpoints beyond bundling:
+The builder server exposes several endpoints beyond bundling:

 | Endpoint | Purpose |